 If you have insurance, your prescriptions are usually covered, although copays can sometimes be high ( I work to reduce this with copay cards, if you are eligible).
 If you do not have insurance for your prescriptions, I am familiar with the costs of medications/can advise on costs in your specific instance.
 I am familiar with cost savings plans offered by manufacturers, and will assist patients to get the most affordable medication, including doing paperwork and assisting with filling out forms.

 Plan on 60-90 minutes for your first appointment; subsequent medication management appointments are likely to run 20-30 minutes.
-Should you require hospitalization for psychiatric reasons, a post-hospitalization appointment is a one hour appointment.

 Frequency of Appointments

 Most people find that once their medication regimen is stable, they only want to check in every 2-3 months or so.
 If your condition is not stable, or you prefer more frequent contact, appointments can be arranged more frequently.

 Patients who present more than 15 minutes late will be considered a no show.
 Late or no show appointments will be billed half the cost of the appointment, as insurance allows.
 Repeated late arrivals or no shows will result in referral to other provider(s) for services.

 Progressive Psychiatric Services, PLLC, offers the following services:

 Psychiatric EvaluationOngoing psychiatric medication management for serious mental illness

 A non profit organization dedicated to information about benzodiazepines, including information about stigma, dependence and withdrawal, as well as stories from patients.

 Support and advocacy for persons suffering from mental illness, and their families.